 Matthew Streetly, MD, is a Consultant Haematologist at King's College Hospital.

-Tom Uldrick, MD, MS, is a Staff Clinician in the HIV and AIDS Malignancy Branch and a clinical investigator with clinical and population-based research in the field of KHSV-associated MCD, primary effusion lymphoma, and KSHV/HHV8-associated inflammatory cytokine syndrome.
+Tom Uldrick, MD, MS, is Deputy Head, Global Oncology at the Fred Hutchinson Cancer Research Center with clinical and population-based research in the field of KHSV-associated MCD, primary effusion lymphoma, and KSHV/HHV8-associated inflammatory cytokine syndrome.
 His major research interests are the natural history and management of virally associated malignancies that occur in the setting of HIV/AIDS and other immune disorders.
-He also has a strong scientific interest in applying what is known in KSHV/HHV-8-associated MCD to contribute to the field of KSHV/HHV8-negative Multicentric Castleman’s disease.
+He also has a strong scientific interest in applying what is known in KSHV/HHV-8-associated MCD to contribute to the field of KSHV/HHV8-negative Multicentric Castleman disease.